marp-team/marpit/docs/inline-svg.md

 # Inline SVG slide _(experimental)_

-!> 📐 This feature is experimental because of a strange rendering in some browsers.
+!> 📐 This feature is experimental because of a strange rendering in WebKit browsers.

 When you set [`inlineSVG: true` in Marpit constructor option](/usage#triangular_ruler-inline-svg-slide), each `<section>` elements are wrapped with inline SVG.